DevCrew-io/get-buttons-stack/README.md

 ### Customization

-The `NetworkSpinningButton` provides several properties to customize its appearance and behavior:
+The `NetworkButton` provides several properties to customize its appearance and behavior:

 - `title`: The title or label of the button.
+- `buttonState` The state of button on which it's appearance will be changed i-e idle or spinning (default: ButtonState.idle)
 - `loadingText`: The text to display when the button is in the `spinning` state (default: "Loading...").
 - `radius`: The corner radius of the button (default: 0).
 - `width`: The optional width of the button.